brooms/brooms.github.io/_posts/blog/2017-01-04-akka-futures-metrics.md

 ```

 So far so good, it is in our environment and performing well.
-Each micro-service sinks metrics to Splunk every 5 minutes and is continually monitored by the production support team.
+Each micro-service sinks metrics to Splunk every 5 seconds and is continually monitored by the production support team.
 In addition to direct publication, we expose a RESTful interface to the central metrics registry to allow for on-demand monitoring of each service.

 I am completely sold on the Akka framework as more than just an implementation of the Actor model.
 It is a well documented, mature framework and features like the monadic functional futures API are great for constructing concurrent processing pipelines.
 Akka has certainly surprised me, it is full of interesting features.
 I am currently exploring data synchronisation and state sharing from within a cluster of competing consumers and will hopefully post on this soon.